nate-c-foster/RapidDevToolsCore/README.md

 - **Backup & Restore (currently under development)**
   - Backup certain resources (tags, db tables, themes, images, icons) to a specific project folder.
 Useful for version control.
   - Restore resources from a specific project folder.
-Helps a developer quickly change "context" when working with different projects.
+Helps a developer quickly change "context" when working with different project versions.

 - **Misc Features**
   - quickly view the log wrapper by pulling up the bottom dock